samrocketman/jenkins-bootstrap-shared/README.md

 ### Upgrade Jenkins and plugins

-To upgrade Jenkins master and plugin versions do the following:
+To upgrade Jenkins server and plugin versions do the following:

     ./jenkins_bootstrap.sh
     ./scripts/upgrade/upgrade_build_gradle.sh